-CDR entity Privacy protections that apply in the CDR context Accredited person / accredited Privacy Safeguard 13 data recipient Privacy Safeguard 13 applies instead of APP 13 to CDR data collected by an accredited data recipient under the CDR regime.4 APP 13 will continue to apply to any personal information held by an accredited person or accredited data recipient that is not CDR data.
+CDR entity Privacy protections that apply in the CDR context Accredited person / accredited Privacy Safeguard 13 data recipient Privacy Safeguard 13 applies instead of APP 13 to CDR data collected by an accredited data recipient under the CDR regime.
+APP 13 will continue to apply to any personal information held by an accredited person or accredited data recipient that is not CDR data.4

-&lt;sup>2 Section 56EP(1)(c) of the Competition and Consumer Act.
+&lt;sup>1 Section 56EP(1)(c) of the Competition and Consumer Act.

-&lt;sup>3 The Privacy Act includes 13 APPs that regulate the handling of personal information by certain organisations and Australian Government agencies (APP entities).
+&lt;sup>2 The Privacy Act includes 13 APPs that regulate the handling of personal information by certain organisations and Australian Government agencies (APP entities).

-&lt;sup>4 Section 56EC(4)(a) of the Competition and Consumer Act.
+&lt;sup>3 Section 56EC(4)(a) of the Competition and Consumer Act.

-&lt;sup>5 All accredited persons are subject to the Privacy Act and the APPs in relation to information that is personal information but is not CDR data.
+&lt;sup>4 All accredited persons are subject to the Privacy Act and the APPs in relation to information that is personal information but is not CDR data.
 See s 6E(1D) of the Privacy Act.

 CDR entity Privacy protections that apply in the CDR context Data holder Privacy Safeguard 13 or APP 13 Privacy Safeguard 13 applies instead of APP 13 where a consumer has requested that a data holder correct their CDR data, and the data holder was earlier authorised or required to disclose it under the CDR Rules.
-APP 13 will continue to apply to: • CDR data that is personal information in all other circumstances, and • personal information that is not CDR data.
+APP 13 will continue to apply to: CDR data that is personal information in all other circumstances, and personal information that is not CDR data.
+Note: Where the consumer has not made a correction request or the CDR data has not previously been disclosed, a data holder who is an APP entity continues to have obligations under APP 13.
+Specifically, the data holder must continue to take reasonable steps to correct CDR data that is personal information where it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purpose for which it is held.
 Designated gateway APP 13 Privacy Safeguard 13 does not apply to designated gateways.